-Banke National Park (BaNP) is the youngest national park in Nepal that was established in 2010.
+Banke National Park (BaNP) is the youngest national park in Nepal which was established in 2010.
 It was created by a government’s commitment to protecting the endangered tiger species.
-Banke national park covers an area of 550 sq. km. which extends to Bardia national park towards the west, Suhela wildlife sanctuary towards the south, and Shiva River at the east.

 According to a 2018 survey, there are 21 royal Bengal tigers Nepal is home to around 198 tigers.
-In Banke national park, 32 species of mammals, 300 bird species, 58 species of fish, 24 species of reptiles, 7 amphibians, 296 vegetations, and 124 species of plants rea recorded.
+In Banke National Park, 32 species of mammals, 300 bird species, 58 species of fish, 24 species of reptiles, 7 amphibians, 296 vegetation, and 124 species of plant were recorded.

-Banke national park is the best national park to encounter a royal Bengal tiger.
-Besides the royal Bengal tiger, you can also expect to see Asian wild elephant, leopard cat, Chinese Pangolin, hyaena, four-horned antelope, Asiatic rock python, Golden monitor lizard, and many more.
+Banke National Park is the best national park to encounter a royal Bengal tiger.
+Besides the royal Bengal tiger, you can also expect to see an Asian wild elephant, leopard cat, Chinese Pangolin, hyaena, four-horned antelope, Asiatic rock python, Golden monitor lizard, and many more.

 9. Shivapuri Nagarjun National Park

-Since Shivapuri Nagarjun national park is situated in a transition zone between subtropical and temperate climates, the diverse vegetation can be seen at different altitude levels some of which are chir pine, and rhododendron, wild Himalayan cherry, ring-cupped oak, etc.
+Since Shivapuri Nagarjun National Park is situated in a transition zone between subtropical and temperate climates, the diverse vegetation can be seen at different altitude levels some of which are chir pine, rhododendron, wild Himalayan cherry, ring-cupped oak, etc.

 Similarly, the park also lodges around 320 species of birds, 102 rare and endangered butterfly species, and 129 distinct species of mushrooms.